 Commercial banks have many sub-types, some of which are –

 - Multi-National Banks

 - Non-Banking Financial Institutions

-These institutions may or may not be known as commercial banks, but they are all a type of commercial bank conducting its operations of accepting deposits and lending.
+These institutions may or may not be known as commercial banks, but they are all a type of commercial bank conducting their operations of accepting deposits and lending.
 They also come under the same federal regulations.

-- Full-Service Investment Banks – These banks provide all the services of an investment bank namely underwriting, M&A advisory, sales and trading, and investment management.
+- Full-Service Investment Banks – These banks provide all the services of an investment bank, namely underwriting, M&A advisory, sales and trading, and investment management.
 Some such banks are – Goldman Sachs, JP Morgan Chase, Barclays, etc.